mkiser/WTFJHT/_topics/trump-travel-ban.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/28/Day-9/">January 28, 2017</a></small></div>
-<p><strong>A federal judge issued a stay against Donald Trump's "Muslim Ban".</strong> The ruling – a stunning defeat for Trump at the end of his first week in office – protects from deportation refugees or visa holders who were detained at American airports since the signing of so-called "Muslim ban."
-It also protects those in transit when the emergency ruling was filed. (<a href="http://www.motherjones.com/politics/2017/01/muslim-ban-federal-court">Mother Jones</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/01/28/Day-9/">January 28, 2017</a></small></div>
 <p><strong>Inside the confusion of the Trump executive order and travel ban.</strong> Administration officials weren't immediately sure which countries' citizens would be barred from entering the United States.
 The Department of Homeland Security was left making a legal analysis on the order after Trump signed it.
 A Border Patrol agent, confronted with arriving refugees, referred questions only to the President himself, according to court filings. (<a href="http://www.cnn.com/2017/01/28/politics/donald-trump-travel-ban/index.html">CNN</a>)</p>